ocornut/imgui/docs/README.md

 No specific build process is required.
 You can add the .cpp files to your project or #include them from an existing file.

-Backends for a variety of graphics api and rendering platforms are provided in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder.
+Backends for a variety of graphics api and rendering platforms along with example applications are provided in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder.

-The backend passes mouse/keyboard/gamepad inputs and variety of settings to Dear ImGui, and is in charge of rendering the resulting vertices (see example applications for more details).
+The backend passes mouse/keyboard/gamepad inputs and variety of settings to Dear ImGui, and is in charge of rendering the resulting vertices.
 After Dear ImGui is setup in your application, you can use it from \_anywhere\_ in your program loop:

 Code:
 ```cp